Frobenius-Poincar\'e function and Hilbert-Kunz multiplicity: Introduction

-Our Frobenius-Poincar\'e function turns out to be the holomorphic Fourier transform of the Hilbert-Kunz density function introduced in \cite[page 3]{TriExist}, as we show in \Cref{FP function is fourier transform of density function} (also see \Cref{comparison between FP function and HK density function}).
-While our paper is inspired by Trivedi's remark that considering such a holomorphic Fourier transform could be interesting, our proof of the existence of the Frobenius-Poincar\'e function is independent of the work \cite{TriExist}.
+We develop the theory of Frobenius-Poincar\'e functions more generally for triples $(M,R,I)$, where $M$ is a finitely generated $\Z$-graded $R$ module; see \Cref{main definition}.
+We show that the Frobenius-Poincar\'e function is additive on short exact sequences in \Cref{additivity over short exact sequences}.
+In addition to generalizing classical additivity formulas for Hilbert series and multiplicity, \Cref{additivity over short exact sequences} allows us to compute the Frobenius-Poincar\'e function of a graded ring with respect to an ideal generated by homogeneous system of parameters; see \Cref{FP function wrt a homogeneous SOP}.\\

 \begin{notation} In this article, $k$ stands for a field.
 By a \textit{finitely generated $\N$-graded $k$-algebra}, we mean an $\N$-graded commutative ring whose degree zero piece is $k$ and which is finitely generated over $k$. \\\\ For any ring $S$ containing $\mathbb{F} _p$, the Frobenius or $p$-th power endomorphism of $S$ is denoted by $F_S$.
 The symbol $F_S^e$ will denote the $e$-times iteration of $F_S$.
 We set $S^{p^e}= F^e(S) \subseteq S$.
-For an ideal $J \subseteq S$, $JS^{p^e}$ is the image of $J$ in $S^{p^e}$ under $F_S^e$.
+For an ideal $J \subseteq S$, $JS^{p^e}$ is the image of $J$ in $S^{p^e}$ under the $p^e$-th power map.
 The ideal generated by $p^n$-th power of elements of $J$ in $S$ is denoted by $\bp{J}{n}$.\\\\ For an $S$-module $N$, we denote the Krull dimension of $N$ by $\text{dim}_S(N)$ or $\text{dim}(N)$ when the underlying ring $S$ is clear from the context.
 When $N$ has finite length, $\lambda_S(N)$ denotes the length of the $S$-module $N$.
-When $S=k$, simply $\lambda(N)$ will be used to denote the length.\\\\ Recall that an \textit{entire function} is a function holomorphic everywhere on the complex plane (see \cite{Ahlfors}, section 2.3). \end{notation}
+When $S=k$, simply $\lambda(N)$ will be used to denote the length.\\\\ Recall that an \textit{entire function} is a function holomorphic everywhere on the complex plane (see \cite{Ahlfors}, section 2.3). \end{notation} { {\textbf{Acknowledgements:} }} I am grateful to Karen Smith for her generosity with sharing ideas and suggestions which has improved the article substantially.
+I thank Mel Hochster and V. Trivedi for pointing out useful references; Jakub Witaszek, Sridhar Venkatesh for useful discussions; Ilya Smirnov and the anonymous referee for their comments.
+I also thank Daniel Smolkin, Janet Page, Jenny Kenkel, Swaraj Pande, Anna Brosowsky, Eamon Gallego for their questions, comments during a talk on an early version of this article.
+I was partially supported by NSF DMS grants \# 2101075, \# 1801697, NSF FRG grant \# 1952399 and Rackham one term dissertation fellowship while working on this article.